 • Managing Change The Art Of Balancing Case Study Analysis can use up add-on service in order to sell standard things of Japan in a committed dining establishment areas.

 • Bring variation in the menu such as addition of sushi-on-the-go, udon, robatayaki.

-• Introduction of appealing schemes for old people and women.
+• Introduction of attractive plans for old individuals and women.

-• Intro of complimentary card of subscription to provide plan of special deal to its faithful clients.
+• Intro of complimentary card of membership to provide plan of special deal to its devoted customers.

-Structure of local center for training especially to train regional staff.
+Structure of regional center for training especially to train regional staff.